softwaremill/jekyll-softwaremill/_posts/company/2014-03-27-skype-hipchat-slack-quest.md

 HC has **no avatars**, you can't set notifications for selected rooms only and you can't leave an offline message to be visible after you open HipChat.

 You may be logged into **one account at a time only** (except the web app), at least on a Mac; plus, there's no native client for Snow Leopard.
-If you're absent for a while and want to check a popular channel, you've got to **scroll all the way up** just to find there's no full conversation log there and no link to the history.Yyou've got to go to the web app and find the room's history.
+If you're absent for a while and want to check a popular channel, you've got to **scroll all the way up** just to find there's no full conversation log there and no link to the history.
+You've got to go to the web app and find the room's history.

 Finally, HipChat **isn't free** - it costs $2/user/month.
 We've tested it for a week and moved on to the **new, chic Slack**.
 Straight from San Fran!